The Deportation of the I. W. W. - 1919

 They are as fine a set of men as could be found among the pioneer workers of the Northern forests.
 Almost half of them came from England, Scotland, and Ireland.
 They are not newcomers to America.
 Some have been here for more than thirty years.

-One just released, through the attorneys' efforts, is over sixty years of age.
+Through the attorneys' efforts, one was just released.
+He is over sixty years old.
 So far as he knows, he may have been born in the United States.
-This is the only country he has ever known—he has no knowledge of his parents, and the chief reason for his attempted deportation to Scotland seems to be that his name is E. McGregor Ross.
+This is the only country he has ever known—he has no knowledge of his parents.
+The chief reason for his attempted deportation to Scotland seems to be that his name is E. McGregor Ross.
 He also had been in jail for fourteen months.

 Another McDonald, though only a laborer, writes English, which would put many college graduates to shame.
 When he saw the Statue of Liberty, he was moved to poetry and wrote the following: